Albert Bender (art patron)

-Albert Maurice Bender (June 18, 1866 – March, 4 1941) was an American art collector who was one of the leading patrons of the arts in San Francisco in the 1920s and 1930s.
+Albert Maurice Bender (June 18, 1866 – March, 4 1941) was a German-Irish-American art collector who was one of the leading patrons of the arts in San Francisco in the 1920s and 1930s.
 He played a key role in the early career of Ansel Adams and was one of Diego Rivera's first American patrons.
 By providing financial assistance to artists, writers, and institutions, he had a significant impact on the cultural development of the San Francisco Bay Area and beyond.

 Early life

 Albert Maurice Bender was born in Dublin, Ireland, in 1866, the son of Rabbi Philip Bender and Augusta Bremer Bender, both of whom were German.
 In 1881 he immigrated to the United States in the company of one of his maternal uncles, Joseph Bremer.
 Bremer and his brother William had already settled in San Francisco, and William hired the young Bender to work in his insurance office.
 Bender eventually became a very successful insurance broker in his own right.